-Finn Russell made his Scotland debut against the USA on the first match of Scotland's 2014 summer tour.
-It capped an excellent season for Russell who fought off fierce competition to become first choice stand-off at Glasgow on their run to the PRO12 final.
+It capped an excellent season for Russell who fought off fierce competition to become first choice stand-off at Glasgow Warriors on their run to the PRO12 final.
 He made his first appearance at BT Murrayfield for Scotland in the 41-31 win against Argentina in November 2014.

-Russell scored his first try in professional rugby when he crossed the line in the final game of the 2015 RBS 6 Nations Championship, against Ireland, at BT Murrayfield.
+His first try in professional rugby came when he crossed the line in the final game of the 2015 RBS 6 Nations Championship, against Ireland, at BT Murrayfield.

 The gifted stand-off was brought into the Scotstoun fold in the summer of 2012 after impressing in the club game with Falkirk and as a key member of the Scotland under-20 team during the RBS 6 Nations.